Initial Characterization of Active Transitioning Centaur, P/2019 LD2 (ATLAS), using Hubble, Spitzer, ZTF, Keck, APO and GROWTH Visible & Infrared Imaging and Spectroscopy: Discussion and Conclusions

-In our long-term simulations ($1 \times 10^{7}$ years), we show the temporary nature of 2019 LD$_2$.
-The up to 94.7$\%$ of the clones escape the solar system within $4.5 \times 10^{6}$ years, with 73.2$\%$ escaping in the first $1 \times 10^{6}$ years.
-This is shorter than the mean half-life of Centaurs of $2.7 \times 10^{6}$ years \citep[][]{Horner2004CentaursI}, comparable to the lifetime of more unstable Trojans such as 1996 AR$_{20}$ (halflife $\sim$540 kyr) and 2000 EC$_{98}$ (610 kyr) of that same work.
-These simulations, along with the works of \citet{Steckloff20202029ld2arxiv} and \citet{Hsieh20202019ld2}, highlight the importance of 2019 LD$_2$ as an object transitioning between two populations.
 Without a robust assessment of survey selection effects \citep[e.g.,][]{Jedicke2016,Boe2019} it is difficult to assess the true population of comets in a temporary co-orbital configuration with Jupiter and transitioning between the Centaur and Jupiter family comet populations \citep[][]{Sarid2019}.
 However, we can use our estimated size of \ld in comparison with the population estimates of Centaurs in the transition region \citep[][]{Steckloff2020}. \citet[][]{Steckloff2020} predict that there are $\sim$40-1,000 objects in the transition region with radius $>$1-3 km with fewer if cometary fading is considered in the population estimate \citep[][]{Brasser2015}.
 Using these transition object population estimates and our estimate of the radius of \ld of $\sim$1.8 km suggests there are $\sim$100 objects the size of \ld in the transition region at any given time.
+Additional monitoring of \ld and objects like it in the gateway region will be required to understand their activity drivers and population.

 \acknowledgments